 #15 Number of tickets reopened

 The number of tickets reopened over a particular time period directly indicates that the customer wasn’t happy with the support offered initially and has to come back for the correct solution.
-Analyzing the reopened tickets metric, you can observe the specific issue that triggers reopens frequently and develop a ‘FAQ’ or solution article to address that specific issue.
+Analysing the reopened tickets metric, you can observe the specific issue that triggers reopens frequently and develop a ‘FAQ’ or solution article to address that specific issue.

 Pro tip: You can take a deep dive and see if a particular agent’s tickets get more reopens and offer upskilling assistance.
 Giving incentives to customer service agents who offer the right solution at first contact would also help bring down the number of reopened tickets.
 Exercising self-control, exhibiting a positive attitude, and staying calm are good customer service skills that help you provide the right solutions and give the best customer service in the long run.